cr/spork/README.md

 Forked from <https://github.com/holman/spark> who did the original shell-script implementation.
 For some inspiration on what to do with spork, I suggest you see his [Wiki](https://github.com/holman/spark/wiki).

-I was dissatisfied with several aspects holmans version, so here is another cr re-invention of the wheel, and it improves on the following points:
+I was dissatisfied with several aspects of holman's version, so here is another cr re-invention of the wheel, and it improves on the following points:

  * Speed.
 We're talking about a factor of 10 or more.